Hyderabad: Economy

 Hyderabad's commercial markets are divided into four sectors: central business districts, sub-central business centres, neighbourhood business centres and local business centres.
 Many traditional and historic bazaars are located throughout the city, Laad Bazaar being the prominent among all is popular for selling a variety of traditional and cultural antique wares, along with gems and pearls.

 The establishment of Indian Drugs and Pharmaceuticals Limited (IDPL), a public sector undertaking, in 1961 was followed over the decades by many national and global companies opening manufacturing and research facilities in the city.
 As of 2010, the city manufactured one third of India's bulk drugs and 16% of biotechnology products, contributing to its reputation as "India's pharmaceutical capital" and the "Genome Valley of India".
 Hyderabad is a global centre of information technology, for which it is known as Cyberabad (Cyber City).
 As of 2013, it contributed 15% of India's and 98% of Andhra Pradesh's exports in IT and ITES sectors and 22% of NASSCOM's total membership is from the city.
 The development of HITEC City, a township with extensive technological infrastructure, prompted multinational companies to establish facilities in Hyderabad.
 The city is home to more than 1300 IT and ITES firms that provide employment for 407,000 individuals; the global conglomerates include Microsoft, Apple, Amazon, Google, IBM, Yahoo!, Oracle Corporation, Dell, Facebook, CISCO, and major Indian firms including Tech Mahindra, Infosys, Tata Consultancy Services (TCS), Polaris, Cyient and Wipro.
 In 2009 the World Bank Group ranked the city as the second best Indian city for doing business.
 The city and its suburbs contain the highest number of special economic zones of any Indian city.

 The Automotive industry in Hyderabad is also emerging and making it an automobile hub.
 Automobile companies including as Hyundai, Hyderabad Allwyn, Praga Tools, HMT Bearings, Ordnance Factory Medak, Deccan Auto and Mahindra & Mahindra have units in the Hyderabad economic zone.
 Fiat Chrysler Automobiles, Maruti Suzuki and Triton Energy will invest in Hyderabad.

 Like the rest of India, Hyderabad has a large informal economy that employs 30% of the labour force.
 According to a survey published in 2007, it had 40–50,000 street vendors, and their numbers were increasing.
 Among the street vendors, 84% are male and 16% female, and four fifths are "stationary vendors" operating from a fixed pitch, often with their own stall.
 Most are financed through personal savings; only 8% borrow from moneylenders.
 Vendor earnings vary from ₹50 to ₹800 per day.
 Other unorganised economic sectors include dairy, poultry farming, brick manufacturing, casual labour and domestic help.
-Those involved in the informal economy constitute a major portion of urban poor.
+Those involved in the informal economy constitute a major portion of the urban poor.

+In 2024, the World Economic Forum established a Centre for Fourth Industrial Revolution (C4IR), in the city.
+Which it describes as a hub to leverage the latest technology in advancing the life sciences and health sectors.